 On Super Bowl Sunday, and every day, play it smart by having a winning game plan in place to not drink and drive.
 We will all win if we follow these keys to the game:

-Know the Rules: It’s illegal to drive with a blood alcohol concentration (BAC) of .08 or higher.
-When it comes to drinking and driving, law enforcement doesn’t throw a yellow flag; they throw the book at you.
+It’s illegal to drive with a blood alcohol concentration of .08 or higher.
+When it comes to drinking and driving, law enforcement doesn’t throw a yellow flag; they throw the playbook at you.
 You’ll get pulled over, arrested, and prosecuted.
-Your wallet takes a big hit, too: the average DUI court case costs approximately $10,000.
+Your wallet takes a big hit, too: the average DUI court case costs about $10,000.

-Play It Safe: Defenses win championships; your best defense is to plan a safe ride.
-From buses and trains to car services and designated drivers, connect with the option that will get you home safely.
+Defense wins championships; your best defense is to plan for a sober ride.
+From taxis and ride shares to public transportation and designated drivers, run the play that will score you home safely.

-Be a Party MVP: Volunteer to be a designated driver.
-Let your squad know that you’ll be there for them when the party’s over with a safe, sober ride home.
+Volunteer to be a designated driver.
+Let your team know that you’ll be there for them when the party’s over with a safe and sober ride home.

-We’re all on the same team when it comes to preventing drunk driving.
-And, however you or your guests travel on Super Bowl Sunday, always buckle up.
-Your seat belt is your best defense in any vehicle crash.
+We all have the same game plan when it comes to preventing drunk driving.
+And always buckle up.
+Your seat belt is your best defense if you’re in a crash.